HeloworldPuni/demos/farcaster-cartel/TERMS.md

 ## 6. Risks and Disclaimers

 ### 6.1 Financial Risk
-**WARNING**: Participating in Farcaster Cartel involves financial risk.
+**WARNING**: Participating in Base Cartel involves financial risk.
 You may lose all staked funds.
 Only participate with funds you can afford to lose.

 ### 6.2 Smart Contract Risk
 The App uses smart contracts that have been audited but may still contain bugs or vulnerabilities.
 Use at your own risk.